anandshivam44/DevOpsAutomation/LinuxCommands.md

 ssh -i ./practise.pem ubuntu@3.91.160.159
 ```
-if you ssh very frequently and do not want to use the -i command repeteadly then follow https://github.com/anandshivam44/DevOpsAutomation/blob/main/GenerateKeysAndSSH.md
+if you ssh very frequently and do not want to use the -i command repeatedly then follow https://github.com/anandshivam44/DevOpsAutomation/blob/main/GenerateKeysAndSSH.md
 ```bash
 ssh ubuntu@3.91.160.159
 ```
 ![ssh](images/ssh.png)
 ___
 #### ping
-Ping is used to check the network connectivity to a specified address or IP.
+Ping is used for checking the network connectivity to a specified address or IP.
 ```
 ping github.com
 ```